zongleon/stan-language-server/README.md

 # stan-language-server

-A server implementing the Language Server Protocol for the STAN probabilistic programming language.
+A server implementing the Language Server Protocol (LSP) for the STAN probabilistic programming language.
 Currently in a very alpha state.
+Just for fun!
+Learning about the LSP.

 Note: You must have the stan compiler [stanc3 binary](https://github.com/stan-dev/stanc3/releases) on your path.
 It should be named `stanc`.

 ## Installing

+*NEW:* I've published it on pypi now!
+You can now install via `pip install stan-language-server`.

 Assuming you have poetry installed, run:
 ```sh